Charles Rennie Mackintosh

 The Oak Room at the V&A Dundee

-Unseen for 50 years, Charles Rennie Mackintosh’s Oak Room is the largest of Miss Cranston’s Ingram Street Tearooms and will be conserved and installed as the centrepiece of the new V&A Dundee’s Scottish Design Galleries.
-The new museum will open to the public in the second half of 2018.
+Unseen for 50 years, Charles Rennie Mackintosh’s Oak Room is the largest of Miss Cranston’s Ingram Street Tearooms and has been conserved and installed as the centrepiece of the new V&A Dundee’s Scottish Design Galleries.
+The new museum opened to the public in the second half of 2018.

 The conservation of the Oak Room is a collaboration between Glasgow Museums, V&A Dundee, and Dundee City Council.
-The project is being made possible by a long-term loan from the collections of Glasgow City Council, grant funding from the Heritage Lottery Fund and other fundraising.
+The project has been made possible by a long-term loan from the collections of Glasgow City Council, grant funding from the Heritage Lottery Fund and other fundraising.